Transportation Security Administration: Rank structure

+Airport-level rank insignias

 Insignia

-On September 11, 2018, TSA adopted a new flag representing its core values and founding principles.
+On September 11, 2018, the TSA adopted a new flag representing its core values and founding principles.
 The design features a white, graphically stylized American eagle sitting centrally located inside rings of red and white against a field of blue, with its dynamically feathered wings outstretched in a pose signifying protection, vigilance, and commitment.
-The eagle’s wings, which break through the red and white containment rings, indicate freedom of movement.
+The eagle's wings, which break through the red and white containment rings, indicate freedom of movement.
 There are nine stars and 11 rays emanating out from the top of the eagle to reference September 11.
 There is also a representation of land (roads) and sea which is representative of the modes of transportation.

 Operations

+The center for operations is located at the Freedom Center in Herndon, Virginia, and was built in 2003.

 Finances

 For fiscal year 2020, the TSA had a budget of roughly $7.68 billion.

 Part of the TSA budget comes from a $5.60 per-passenger fee, also known as the September 11 Security Fee, for each one-way air-travel trip originating in the United States, not to exceed $11.20 per round-trip.
 In 2020, this passenger fee totaled $2.4 billion or roughly 32% of the budget allocated by Congress that year.

-Additionally, a small portion of TSA's budget comes from the loose change and cash left behind by travelers at airport security checkpoints, which TSA has been allowed to retain since 2005 under Section 44945 of title 49, United States Code.
+Additionally, a small portion of TSA's budget comes from the loose change and small denomination cash left behind by travelers at airport security checkpoints, which TSA has been allowed to retain since 2005 under Section 44945 of title 49, United States Code.
 From FY 2008 through FY 2018, a total of $6,904,035.98 has been left behind, including a record $960,105.49 in FY 2018.
 In fiscal year 2019, $926,030.44 was unclaimed.

-Airport screening

-Private screening did not disappear entirely under the TSA, which allows airports to opt-out of the federal screening and hire firms to do the job instead.
-Such firms must still get TSA approval under its Screening Partnership Program (SPP) and follow TSA procedures.
-Among the U.S. airports with privately operated checkpoints are San Francisco International Airport; Kansas City International Airport; Greater Rochester International Airport; Tupelo Regional Airport; Key West International Airport; Charles M. Schulz – Sonoma County Airport; and Jackson Hole Airport.

-However, the bulk of airport screening in the U.S. is done by the TSA's 46,661 (as of FY 2018) Transportation Security Officers (TSOs).